mwhamgenomics/mwhamgenomics.github.io/posts/c.md

 line of the function, however, appears completely unfamiliar.
 Another thing that I at first didn't understand from browsing C code was the seemingly random scattering of asterisks (`*`) around variable names and function declarations.

-What the asterisk (`*`) does is declare a pointer - a variable that, rather than storing some data itself, stores the location of some data in memory.
+In C, an asterisk (`*`) declares a pointer - a variable that, rather than storing some data itself, stores the location of some data in memory.
 The first line, then, declares a `char` pointer. `malloc` is part of C's memory management - here, we allocate the `line` char pointer enough memory to store 1024 characters (a char is one byte anyway, but other data types can be more).
-Now that the `line` pointer has access to some defined memory, we can store some data and return the pointer.
+Now that the `line` pointer has access to some defined memory, we can store some data in it and return the pointer.
 Using pointers and memory allocation in this way, we can pass strings and other data structures around between functions.

 There are two caveats with this implementation.
 Firstly, we need to ensure that we free up any memory we allocate once